validatorjs/validator.js/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Reproductions**
-If applicable, provide a reproduction on platforms like [stackblitz](https://stackblitz.com) Minimal reproduction should look like this [reproduction](https://stackblitz.com/edit/stackblitz-starters-efhgq9?file=index.js)
+If applicable, provide a reproduction on platforms like [runkit](npm.runkit.com/validator)

 **Additional context**
 Validator.js version: